awsdocs/amazon-eks-user-guide/doc_source/eks-outposts-local-cluster-create.md

 + Amazon EBS backed Kubernetes `PersistentVolumes` are supported using the Amazon EBS CSI driver\.

 **Prerequisites**
-+ Familiarity with the [Outposts deployment options](eks-outposts.md#outposts-overview-comparing-deployment-options), [Capacity considerations](eks-outposts-capacity-considerations.md), and [Amazon EKS local cluster VPC and subnet requirements and considerations](eks-outposts-vpc-subnet-requirements.md)\.
++ Familiarity with the [Outposts deployment options](eks-outposts.md#outposts-overview-comparing-deployment-options), [Select instance types and placement groups for Amazon EKS clusters on AWS Outposts based on capacity considerations](eks-outposts-capacity-considerations.md), and [Create a VPC and subnets for Amazon EKS clusters on AWS Outposts](eks-outposts-vpc-subnet-requirements.md)\.
 + An existing Outpost\.
 For more information, see [What is AWS Outposts](https://docs.aws.amazon.com/outposts/latest/userguide/what-is-outposts.html)\.
 + The `kubectl` command line tool is installed on your computer or AWS CloudShell\.
 The version can be the same as or up to one minor version earlier or later than the Kubernetes version of your cluster\.
 For example, if your cluster version is `1.29`, you can use `kubectl` version `1.28`, `1.29`, or `1.30` with it\.
 To install or upgrade `kubectl`, see [Set up `kubectl` and `eksctl`](install-kubectl.md)\.
 + Version `2.12.3` or later or version `1.27.160` or later of the AWS Command Line Interface \(AWS CLI\) installed and configured on your device or AWS CloudShell\.
 To check your current version, use `aws --version | cut -d / -f2 | cut -d ' ' -f1`\.
 Package managers such `yum`, `apt-get`, or Homebrew for macOS are often several versions behind the latest version of the AWS CLI\.
 To install the latest version, see [Installing, updating, and uninstalling the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [Quick configuration with aws configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html#cli-configure-quickstart-config) in the *AWS Command Line Interface User Guide*\.
 The AWS CLI version that is installed in AWS CloudShell might also be several versions behind the latest version\.
 To update it, see [Installing AWS CLI to your home directory](https://docs.aws.amazon.com/cloudshell/latest/userguide/vm-specs.html#install-cli-software) in the *AWS CloudShell User Guide*\.